 It is a pinecone-shaped small gland located in the middle of the human brain in between the two hemispheres in an area called epithalamus.
 It was once known as “the third eye”.
 It is the major site for melatonin secretion, which regulates the body’s internal clock (Circadian rhythm).

 This gland is rich in calcium levels.
 The calcium acts as a radiographer to locate the middle of the brain in X-ray images.
-It was also one of the last glands to discovered.
+It was also one of the last glands to be discovered.

 Also Read: Endocrine system

 Anatomy of Pineal Gland

 The pineal gland is about 0.3 inches long and weighs 0.1 grams.
 The adrenergic nerves entering the pineal gland regulate its functions.

 The pineal gland is composed of pinealocytes and supporting cells that resemble the astrocytes present in the brain.

 Some lower vertebrates have a well-developed eye-like structure that acts as a light receptor.

 The pineal gland synthesises melatonin and serotonin, hence they are also called as the Pineal Gland Hormone.
 The pineal gland also produces neurosteroids.